-Tell us a bit about the AccessAbility Services Centre.
+Tell us about the AccessAbility Centre.

 When a student has a diagnosed disability, we offer them test accommodations.
 For example, if they need to have a quiet space they may use one of our five small offices or extra time, a computer with or without spell check depending on the nature of the disability, an e-reader or speech-to-text software.
 What we provide depends on their individual needs.
 There is no prescribed list of accommodations for a given situation.

 Does receiving accommodations impact a student’s ability to go university?

 No. It is important for students to know that the process of receiving accommodations remains confidential and it does not show on their permanent record or transcript.
 Students may receive accommodations in university as well.
 I recommend that after they are accepted at university, they set up an appointment with someone at their new school to submit their documentation and start getting the support that they will need during that part of their education.